pydio/pydio-doc-admin-guide/4_access_control_and_security/4_ent_binding_to_ldap_ad.md

 #### 8) Page size

 This defines the maximum number of objects that are returned at each call.

+Please note that the maximum page size is defined on the server (hard limit), but you might use this option to reduce page size on the client size.
 For the record, default page size is 500 in OpenLDAP and 1000 in Active Directory.

 ### User Filter

+You have to define **at least one** user filter to define which users are to be imported from your external directory to Pydio Cells.
+You might only import a subset of your existing user base, depending on the filter you define.
+The tab looks like this:

 [:image-popup:4_access_control_and_security/2_13_ldap/Selection_875.png]